python-be/python-be.github.io/README.md

 ## JOIN US

 If you are an organisation located in Belgium and using Python, you can officially be a part of the Belgian Community and increase you visibility and collaborations.
-Get in touch with us to be a part of The Belgian Python Community.
+You may also be interested in participating to our mailing list: https://mail.python.org/pipermail/belgium/

 ## CONTRIBUTING TO THE WEBSITE